The views expressed by the host on this program obviously get action.

 And I tell you this, A, to inform you, but B, just to get you prepared.

-The pressure has been on Republicans for I don't know how many elections to reach out to Hispanics that they can't win the White House without doing it, without getting more of the Hispanic vote.
+The pressure has been on Republicans for I don't know how many elections to reach out to Hispanics that they can't win the White House without doing it, without getting more of the Hispanic vote, and it's going to take immigration reform, path to citizenship amnesty.

 So when you see a story, 40 to 50 House Republicans back it, I'm inclined to believe it based on everything else I've heard.

-And when you have when you have conservative media organizations, news gatherers and so forth thinking they're gonna have to ramp up their Hispanic division in order to acquire and attract Hispanics to their audience.
+And when you have conservative media organizations, news gatherers and so forth, thinking they're going to have to ramp up their Hispanic division in order to acquire and attract Hispanics to their audience, everybody's doing it.

-Everybody's doing it in Washington, that's it's just a lay of the land now.
+In Washington, it's just a lay of the land now.

-Gosh, I just know settled science if it were.
+Gosh, I just settled science, if it were.

 I sincerely apologize, folks.

-And uh just my lack of discipline to the format.
+And just my lack of discipline to the format.

-They're gonna be going to a break here in thirty seconds.
+They're going to be going to a break here in 30 seconds.

 We'll get to the phones when we come back.

-By the way, we had such phenomenal uh action at two if by tea on our twenty-fifth anniversary uh celebration last week.
+By the way, we had such phenomenal action at 2F by T on our 25th anniversary celebration last week.

-So if you've been trying to buy some tea at two if by tea and have been getting the sold out sign, it's okay to try now.
+So if you've been trying to buy some tea at 2F by T and have been getting the sold out sign, it's okay to try now.

 And we will be back.